pshriwise/20170830-git-novice/_episodes/07-branches.md

 commit in that branch (a.k.a. the HEAD of that branch).

-Here you can use `git log` and `ls` to see that the history and files are the same as our `master` branch.
-This will be true until some changes are committed to our new branch.
+Here you can use `git log` and `ls` to see that the history and files are the same as our `master` branch when we created the branch.
+The commit we made related to Mars's atmosphere no longer exists.

 Now lets make our python script.
 For simplicity sake, we will `touch` the script making an empty file